 - Evergreen Data: Once an event is on your calendar it’s there in good times and bad because Localist never purges calendar content.
 This means that even after an event is over it will still be discoverable, which is extremely helpful for users to see a track record of the great events already hosted or may be hosting again in the future.

 - Let’s say a user goes to your calendar for information on the annual 5k run on the 4th of July.
 If you aren’t hosting it this year, the user can still see the event details from last year as well as find other 4th of July plans while they are on your calendar.
 A past event will never rank higher than a current event in a search engine results page, so there is no need to fret.

-- Curation Eligibility: A benefit to being a contributor is that their events are eligible for Curation.
+- Promotion Eligibility: A benefit to being a contributor is that their events are eligible for Promotion.
 So, if their event matches criteria you set in your event Newsletters or Widgets, then they will automatically be included in these listings.
 Contributor events can be publicized to a more targeted group without any extra work on their end.
 Who doesn’t like free publicity that takes no time?

 - See the Santa Clarita Arts Widget below?
 Any contributor who added an Arts Events to Visit Santa Clarita’s calendar would also have their event on the widget on Santa Clarita Art’s website.

 - Audience Demographics for Contributors: You can share the data about who is using your calendar with local stakeholders to get them to put events on your calendar.
 So you can tell community members how often events were created and who is your primary audience.
 Like when you are placing an ad, you want to know who will see it and the traffic it receives.
 Speak about your calendar as a free way to share their event content with their target audience.
 Someone hosting a kids camp might not be enticed to post that on your university’s calendar.